Updated on December 21, 2022

 - Everyone should feel able to take care of themselves however they need to

 Emotionally intelligent leaders trust their people to know what’s right for them, and to perform their jobs to the best of their abilities. and to act in the best interest of the company.
-They understand that sometimes letting an employee work from home, adjust their work hours or even take the afternoon off is the best thing they can do for the success of a project.
+They understand that sometimes letting an employee work from home or adjust their working hours is the best thing they can do for the success of a project.

 If you do notice that a team member is regularly exploiting relaxed rules, seek to understand how you can help them become more committed.
 Ask questions about their feelings surrounding their role, and make sure you explain what’s expected of them with empathy—coaching them to respect the freedom given by helping them understand why you offer flexibility and giving them a vision of how their increased participation could benefit them and their team.